samlaubscher/Bristol-Blackbook/README.md

 - As a registered user, I want control over my account, so that I can easily choose to delete the account or any content I have uploaded to the website.

 ### 1.4 Design Process

 ### **Colour scheme**

+Fitting with the name Blackbook, I decided to design the site with a black background.

 ### **Typography**